Teachers & Educators

 Based on Holling C. Holling's book of the same name, Paddle to the Sea is Bill Mason's film adaptation of the classic tale of an Indigenous boy who sets out to carve a man and a canoe.
 Calling the man "Paddle to the Sea," he sets his carving down on a frozen stream to await spring’s arrival.
 The film follows the adventures that befall the canoe on its long odyssey from Lake Superior to the sea.

 What is acid rain?
 What are its causes and effects?
 Learn about the role of fossil fuels and pollution, where acid rain occurs, and solutions to reducing the amount of sulfuric and nitric acids in the atmosphere.

-A three part video series featuring the primary source of renewable energy, waterpower.
-These informational and education videos highlight waterpower history, how it works, why it is so important to Ontarios supply mix, and the many benefits of this green, clean and renewable source of energy.
+A three-part video series featuring the primary source of renewable energy, waterpower.
+These informational and educational videos highlight waterpower history, how it works, why it is so important to Ontario's supply mix, and the many benefits of this green, clean and renewable source of energy.

 - Facts and Statistics: Did you know? - Safe Drinking Water Foundation

 - Water facts on various topics, links to further water fact sheets

 - A Primer on Fresh Water: Question and Answers

 - Online PDF with lots of information about water, all prompted by questions.
 Includes graphics, and interesting facts